alexellis/alexa-spaceagency/README.md

-# Sample AWS Lambda function for Alexa
+# Space Agency - AWS Lambda function for Alexa
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.

+## Quick overview

+**Phrases:**

+* Alex ask space agency how many people are in space?

+This guide is based upon the "Hello World" example in the JavaScript SDK.
+Follow this guide replacing the word "Hello World" with "Space Agency"

 ## Concepts
 This simple sample has no external dependencies or session management, and shows the most basic example of how to create a Lambda function for handling Alexa Skill requests.